 The idea of needing someone is relative.
 You need them to support you but you don’t want to be clingy.
 Love at any cost can result in severe dependence as the line between need and dependence is quite fine.
 Next thing you hear yourself saying: ‘My partner fulfills all my emotional and physical needs; without him I have nothing, I am nothing’.

 Your partner is not somebody you can take for granted and pass your responsibilities to.
 Don’t lose your personality, remember that you are an autonomous human being capable of surviving and focus on what you can give to your relationship.

 ‘I love them, but…’ It is a bit harsh to limit the love you give.
 It sounds like a business contract, where the needs of both parties are outlined in writing from the very first day.
 But what do you do when new needs emerge?
 Change contract?
 Pera Novacovici, psychologist, coach, and founder of the community Alpha Personality suggests: ‘If you see your relationship as a contract, it will work as long as the needs stay just the same.
 But the needs change in time; therefore the contract needs a change as well.’
 Are you sure you want to invest your time and energy in this selfishness?

 10. Comparing to other couples

 ‘I wish I had a relationship like my friends have, they look so happy’.
-Truth being told, scrutinising relationship of other people will block you from seeing things as they are or how you want them in your own life.
-You will only get distracted from following your own beliefs and values if you keep on peeking into your neighbours’ backyard.
+Truth be told, scrutinizing the relationship of other people will block you from seeing things as they are or how you want them in your own life.
+You will only get distracted from following your own beliefs and values if you keep on peeking into your neighbors’ backyard.
 Focus on improving your own life and avoiding relationship pitfalls rather than on comparing it so somebody else’s.
 All in all, you should not do anything apart from what you like and feel.